axibase/atsd/api/data/series/smooth.md

     * Calculated numerical value if function-specific calculation conditions are satisfied.
     * `NaN` if function-specific calculation conditions are not satisfied and `generateNaNs = true`.
     * No value if function-specific calculation conditions are not satisfied and `generateNaNs = false`.
-1. Returned values retain the timestamp from the underlying series.
+    * Returned values **retain** the timestamp of the underlying series.
-1. Newly or original calculated samples are added to the rolling window.
+1. Selected samples are chronologically appended to the rolling window.
-1. Upon window overflow, oldest samples are removed.
+1. Outdated samples are chronologically removed from the rolling window.
     * [Time based](#time-based-window) and [count based](#count-based-window) windows define window overflow differently.
-1. After processing all series samples,  smoothing function writes final value for the window as last sample.
+1. Steps one through four are repeated for all series samples. **After processing all series samples**,  smoothing function writes final value for the window as last sample.
+This operation only occurs one time.

 ## Time Based Window